-When people learn about Health Savings Accounts (HSAs), they have a lot of questions.
+Health Savings Accounts (HSAs) tend to generate a lot of questions from participants and people interested in opening an account.
 One of the most frequently asked questions (FAQs) about HSAs is, “When can I open an HSA?”
-I have an answer to this question and other HSA FAQs.
-Please read below.
+I have an answer to this question and other HSA FAQs below.

-The following is list of HSA FAQs and their answers:
+The following is a list of HSA FAQs and their answers:

-In 2018, the minimum deductible for an HSA qualified HDHP is $1,350 for individual coverage and $2,700 for family coverage.
+In 2020, the minimum deductible for an HSA qualified HDHP is $1,400 for individual coverage and $2,800 for family coverage.
+The HDHP minimum deductibles remain the same for 2021.

 HSAs have a triple tax advantage: